quist00/CarpentryCon2022GitClassRepoWrangler/presentation.md

 # Wrap Up
-## Acknowledgements
+## Acknowledgements / Contact
-Thanks for coming, thanks to the conference organisers.
+Thank you all for coming, and thanks to the conference organisers, our facilitator and zoom support.
+- David Palmquist
+- email: dpalmquist@fullerton.edu
+- github: quist00
 # Follow Up
 ## Accomplished
 ## Kudos